PIPELINE Suite, Snapshot Guide

 Stage Notes

 New LeadAny contact who enters via a Facebook lead form or landing page form.
-Series 1 workflows fire immediately at this stage.
+Folder 1 workflows fire immediately at this stage.

 InterestedThe lead has been reached and has expressed interest but has not yet booked.
-This is the stage where call disposition workflows (Series 2) are active.
+This is the stage where the Lead Call Status workflows (Folder 2) are active.

 Client / SoldThe contact has converted.
 They move into Pipeline 2 for onboarding management, and Workflow 6.1 triggers a review request.